nikhilweee/nikhilweee.github.io/content/blog/007-triund.md

 categories = ["Travel"]
 date = "2016-12-18T00:00:00Z"
 draft = false
-subtitle = "The end-sem adventure" title = "Triund"
+subtitle = "An end-sem adventure" title = "The Triund Trek" slug = "triund"

 +++

-## Prologue
+# Prologue

-It was early December and for most BITSians this was the compre[^compre] season.
+It was early December and for most BITSians this was the _compre_[^compre] season.
 For me though, it is usually at this time of the year when weird ideas surface off.
 They did, this time too.
 Me and my friend Sameer were long planning to visit McLeodGanj in search of snow, and this was it.
 This was the long awaited break.

 [^compre]: comprehensive examinations, the final exams of the semester